meows4h/CS361-Main/README.md

-# Main Program Project for CS361
+# Main Program Project for DSR P4 Simulation
 This is supposed to be a main program that utilizes microservices to power the information it uses and gathers.

 ## Current Functions